-One Phase II open-label dose-escalation study met our inclusion criteria.
-This study enrolled participants who showed symptoms consistent with SMA Type I between three weeks and six months of life.21 Eligible infants between three weeks and seven months of age were enrolled and received either 6 or 12 mg-equivalent doses (based on enrollment order) on study days 1, 15, 85,
+CS3A is a Phase II, open-label, dose-escalation study.
+This study enrolled participants who showed symptoms consistent with SMA Type I between three weeks and six months of life.16 Eligible infants between three weeks and seven months of age were enrolled and received either 6 or 12 mg-equivalent doses (based on enrollment order) on study days 1, 15, 85, 253, and every four months thereafter.
+We report only data from the 16 participants who received 12 mg doses from study day 1 onward, as this regimen more closely aligns with the FDA label.
+Key outcomes relevant to this report included safety, HINE-2 scores and individual motor milestones of this tool, and CHOP-INTEND.